 However, when you start saving for a child’s college education, the costs graduate into an entirely new level.
 According to the National Center for Education Statistics, here are the average tuition and fees for the 2020-2021 school year:

 - $54,501 for students living on campus at a non-profit private college

 - $25,707 for in-state students living on campus at a public college.

 For parents, that means having to save a lot of money.
 (You can crunch the numbers using Bankrate’s college cost calculator.)

-The average contribution rate and retirement savings account balances can give you an idea of what others are saving.
-Here are the national averages by age, according to a 2018 Fidelity study of its 401(k) accounts.
+The average savings rate and retirement savings account balances can give you an idea of what others are saving.
+Here are the national averages by generation, according to a 2022 Fidelity study of its 401(k) accounts.

 How can you boost your 401(k) balance?
 Those who are fortunate enough to work for a company that matches a certain percent of contributions should try and take full advantage of that benefit.
 After hitting your match, make your emergency fund and money that can go toward paying high-interest debt, if applicable, your top priorities.

 Bankrate’s 401(k) calculator can help you estimate your retirement earnings.